A New York artist and activist group sees inspiration in the weeds that are growing in our concrete cities.

 Jeroen Beekmans, co-founder of Pop-up City, gives a glimpse of what our future cities might look like.

-In preparation for their workshop at the Greenhouse Festival, we caught up with de Onkruidenier to hear about their passion for creating edible experiences.
+Ahead of their workshop at the Greenhouse Festival, De Onkruidenier tell us about their passion for creating edible experiences.

-Architect Stefano Boeri’s ‘Vertical Forests’ reimagine the high rise as a thriving ecosystem covered in trees and plants that help reduce air pollution.
+A design that reimagines the high-rise as a thriving ecosystem, covered in trees and plants that help reduce air pollution.

-We caught up with the founders of Rooftop Republic to hear how they are bringing local food production to one of the densest cities in the world.
+The founders of Rooftop Republic tell us how they are bringing local food production to one of the densest cities in the world.

-Conservatory Archives’ co-founder Jin Ahn talks to us about her plant emporium.
+We met with Conservatory Archives’ co-founder Jin Ahn, to talk about her beautiful Hackney Road plant emporium.

 Our deteriorating relationship with the natural world has carved a comfortable space for therapists, psychologists and social workers to unearth the therapeutic and remedial virtues of plants and gardens.